304 North Cardinal St.

 If your property is limited on space, or you simply enjoy the company of other gardeners, consider joining a community garden.
 These spaces are wonderful for learning to garden, as you’ll be able to meet and learn from other gardeners and observe their garden plots throughout the year.
 You’ll be inspired by all the different crops growing around the community garden and have a ton of ideas and new skills by next year.

 Now for the fun part!
 What crops can you grow to help you reach your goals for your garden?
 Pick crops you’ll know you’ll use and that your family will enjoy.
 Whatever crops you grow, make sure they’re aligned with the reason you wanted to start a garden in the first place.
-Also keep this in mind when choosing the specific varieties of each crop.
+Also, keep this in mind when choosing the specific varieties of each crop.

 If your garden is limited to a balcony, there are a few crops that will thrive in containers.
-There are also some great easy crops to grow for beginner gardeners, whatever the type of garden you choose to use.
+There are also some great easy vegetables to grow for beginner gardeners, whatever the type of garden you choose to use.

 Fill in the crop list in your free garden planner.
 To read more about choosing crops you’ll love, check out this detailed article about crop selection.
+Also, check out some of my favorite vegetable varieties to grow.

-6. Determine the Right Number of Plants
+6. Determine the right number of plants

 Choosing the right number of plants to grow in your first garden can be very tricky!
 It can be all too easy just to pick up a bunch of seed packets that look interesting from the seed swap and just toss them in the soil.
 Without a plan of how many plants you’ll need, you’re losing an important learning opportunity in your first garden.

-Some plants get huge and produce a large quantity of vegetables.
+Some plants get huge and produce a large number of vegetables.
 A single zucchini plant will produce many pounds of zucchini.
 Other plants don’t produce nearly as much.
 One carrot plant only produces one carrot, so you’ll need lots of carrot plants just to create one meal’s worth of carrots.

 Consider your goals for your garden and the crops you’d like to grow, and then decide what feels like the right number of plants for each type of plant you’re growing.
 It’s way better to have a good experience with a small garden than to be overwhelmed by a large garden.
 There are many helpful resources for this step, including the Square Foot Gardening method.